Robert Bartini: Early life

 Robert Bartini was born on 14 May 1897, in Fiume, Austria-Hungary (now Rijeka, Croatia).

 He gave widely varying accounts of his parents' identity.
-In a 2020 biography, Sergej Lezak stated that it was "still quite unclear" who Bartini's parents were and where he was from.
-He evidently grew up in Austria-Hungary at Fiume (now Rijeka, Croatia) and/or Miskolc.
+In a 2020 biography, Sergej Težak stated that it was "still quite unclear" who Bartini's parents were and where he was from.
+He evidently grew up in Austria-Hungary at Fiume (now Rijeka, Croatia) or Miskolc, or both.
 His father was apparently a member of a Hungarian aristocratic family, although Bartini's comments make it unclear which of two brothers named Orosdy was his father.
 His mother may have been named Bartini and of Italian noble origins.
 In other accounts, however, Bartini stated that his surname came from his father.
 And when questioned by the NKVD in 1938, Bartini stated that he had been born in Kanjiza, Kingdom of Hungary (modern-day Serbia) that his mother's surname was Fersel and that his father was an Austrian nobleman named Formaha.
+According to other sources, he was born in Nagykanizsa, Hungary (may have been confused with Kanjiza, as both town was colloquially called "Kanizsa" in Hungarian) and his mother was called Maria Ferlesch, born in Villach.

-Most often, Bartini claimed to have been the son of an unmarried 17-year-old woman of noble origins, and that his mother had drowned herself shortly after his birth when his father, a married man, refused to recognize him as his son.
-Bartini claimed that his father was named Ludovico (Hungarian: Lajos) Orosdy, (a.k.a de Orosd et Bö and/or Oros de Bartini), a baron of the Austro-Hungarian nobility.
+Most often, Bartini claimed to have been the son of an unmarried 17-year-old woman of noble origins, and that his mother had drowned herself shortly after his birth when his father, a married man, refused to recognise him as his son.
+Bartini claimed that his father was named Ludovico (Hungarian: Lajos) Orosdy, a baron of the Austro-Hungarian nobility.
 Contrary to a claim by Bartini, Ludovico Orosdy was not the Lieutenant Governor of Fiume, and the circumstances suggest that his father may have been Ludovico's brother, Phillippe (Fülöp) Orosdy.
 Members of the Orosdy family suggest that Ludovico and Phillippe's paternal grandfather had been named Adolf Schnabel, and had adopted the surname Orosdy in 1848, after earlier converting from Judaism to Catholicism in Pest (in 1826).
 Philippe (Fülöp) Orosdy was made a baron in 1905.
 As an infant, Bartini was fostered by a family from the city of Miskolc.
 Most accounts state that despite their noble background, Bartini's biological relatives were impoverished and that his foster parents were peasants.